 - Quick Installation Guide

 - CD-ROM (Utility & User's Guide)

 - Power cord (1.8 m / 6 ft.)

-- Console cable (1.8m / 6 ft.)

-- Rack mount hardware
+- Rack mount kit

 If any package contents are missing or damaged, please contact the retail store, online retailer, or reseller/distributor from which the product was purchased.